arredondojullianjoseph/point-kinetics-solver/README.md

 # Point Reactor Kinetics Solver

-Status: Complete ✅
+Six-group point reactor kinetics solver in Python.
+Solves the coupled prompt-neutron and delayed-precursor ODEs with a stiff Randau integrator, supports step and ramp reactivity insertions, and is verified against the Inhour equation and Prompt jump aproximation for step insertion and Period and convergance verification for ramp insertion.
+Automated tests cover the same checks.

-A point reactor kinetics solver built from the ground up.
-The core numerical solver, transient visualization, inline documentation, step and ramp insertions, and verification for both (Inhour and Prompt Jump for the step, Period and Convergence checks for the ramp) are all in place as well as automatic tests for verifications.
+**Scope:** Intended as a self study verification of the standard six-group equations.

 ## Mathematical Model
 The script (`point_kinetics.py`) solves the standard point kinetics equations for one prompt neutron group and six delayed neutron precursor groups: